AsliErdemli/RenamingFilesAutomatically/README.md

 containing this script.
 If files to rename are not in a directory, it is advised to do so.

+Add Stimuli in directories under the directory containing this script.

-newnameprefix == should be a char of what needs to be the fixed part of the newname.
+newNamePrefix == should be a char of what needs to be the fixed part of the newname.
 Ex: If we want MyNewImageName_1.png, MyNewImageName_2.png, MyNewImageName_3.png,  We should set newnameprefix as 'MyNewImageName_'